WSPK

 WSPK (104.7 FM, "K104.7") is a contemporary hit radio station licensed to Poughkeepsie, New York.
-Its studios are located on NY 52 Business in the town of Fishkill (with a Beacon address).
+Its studios are located on Route 52 Business in the town of Fishkill (with a Beacon address).
 It is owned by Pamal Broadcasting and transmits from a tower atop Beacon Mountain in Fishkill.

-WSPK's main coverage area is centered on the Mid-Hudson Valley, with secondary targeting into the eastern Catskills; Northern Westchester County; the Danbury, Connecticut, area; Sussex County, New Jersey; and Pike County, Pennsylvania.
-For many years, the station's top-of-hour ID mentioned its coverage of parts of five states (New York, New Jersey, Pennsylvania, Connecticut, Massachusetts) and "an itty-bitty piece of Vermont".
-WSPK reaches the Bronx and, until the launch of stations at adjacent frequencies in the early 1990s, Albany as well.
-In recent years illegal pirate broadcasters have begun broadcasting on 104.7 in the Bronx and Brooklyn which interfere with K-104's signal in Southern Westchester and the Bronx where the station used to be listenable all the time.

 History

 Poughkeepsie Newspaper Incorporated, then owner of WKIP, signed on WHVA 104.7 MHz on December 7, 1947.
 It was the first FM station to sign on between New York City and the Albany area.
 The transmitter site was located on North Mount Beacon in an area that was mainly a bungalow colony above the Mount Beacon Incline Railway and casino.
 The building and tower had been previously used by WOKO in the late 1920s.
 While that site did not work well for AM radio because of the poor ground conductivity, it proved an excellent site for FM radio due to its height advantages.

 In its early years, the station played classical music and for a time was a part of a regional network operated by station WQXR.
 In 1950, WHVA was sold to the Rural Radio Network, which later was renamed the "Northeast Radio Network".
 The call sign was changed to WRRH.
 In June 1953, WRRH was sold to Dutchess Broadcasting Corporation, owners of WKIP.
 This would make the second time the station was co-owned with WKIP.
 The call letters were changed to WKIP-FM and the station adopted a full-time simulcast of WKIP's full service format.

 In 1968 WKIP-FM added stereo capabilities and split off from its AM sister station with a Top 40 format.

 In 1970 WKIP-FM was sold to Beacon Broadcasting, owner of WBNR, and took on new call letters: WSPK (Stereo Poughkeepsie).
 With new owners came a 60% simulcast with WBNR that created a varied middle of the road/classical/beautiful music format which was commonplace on many FM stations at the time.
 The new owners also chose an unusual identifier for an FM frequency: 10-47 (said on-air as "ten-forty-seven").